 Many of my light painted images contain abstract motifs. often comprised of the simple elements from which the human brain constructs complex images, such as circles, dots, spirals and zig-zags.
 These motifs are influenced by my study of prehistoric rock art and neuroscience, making reference to the relationship between consciousness and time, which seems appropriate given the methods employed.

-Sometimes the background is but the lightforms don't exist in a way perceived with the naked eye, but are present to the 'eye' of the camera, sometimes they float in a non-existent phase-space, like a retinal afterimage.
+Sometimes the background is visible, highlighting the manner in which the lightforms don't exist in a way perciveable by the human eye, but are only present to the 'eye' of the camera indicating the importance of time as part of the image, sometimes they float in a non-existent phase-space, like a retinal afterimage.

 The lightforms could be classified as ephemeral sculpture, as they are often 3D but exist only fleetingly, for as long as it takes to move the lightsource through space.
 They could also be classed as performance art, sometimes carefully rehearsed, almost choreographed, at other times spontaneous and expressionistic.
 Yet they are still paintings or drawings, and 'quality of line' is very important in the execution of a piece.
 One term that has been used to describe the process is 'Light Art Performance Photography', which is reasonably accurate, serving to differentiate between the more considered pieces, and the more spontaneous 'light graffiti'.